NathanGitHubCode/TenmoBankingApplication/README.md

-# Module 2 Capstone - TEnmo

-Congratulations—you've landed a job with TEnmo, whose product is an online payment service for transferring "TE bucks" between friends.
-However, they don't have a product yet.
-You've been tasked with finalizing the server side of the application: a database and a RESTful API server.

-You will need to add controllers, models, DAOs, and database tables to implement the following features:
+# "TEnmo" Banking Application

+User accounts: Users can create an account, login, and manage their personal information and payment methods.

+Payment processing: The app allows users to send and receive payments to and from other users, either by entering an amount and a recipient manually or by selecting a payment from a list of recent transactions.

+Transaction history: Users can view a history of their past transactions, including the date, amount, and recipient of each payment.

+Security: The app implements measures to protect user data and prevent unauthorized access to accounts and transactions.

 ## Use cases

-### Required use cases

-You should attempt to complete all of the following required use cases.

-1. **[COMPLETE]** As a user of the system, I need to be able to register myself with a username and password.
+1. As a user of the system, I need to be able to register myself with a username and password.
    1. The ability to register has been provided in your starter code.
-2. **[COMPLETE]** As a user of the system, I need to be able to log in using my registered username and password.
+2. As a user of the system, I need to be able to log in using my registered username and password.
    1. Logging in returns an Authentication Token.
 I need to include this token with all my subsequent interactions with the system outside of registering and logging in.
    2. The ability to log in has been provided in your starter code.
 3. As a user, when I register a new account is created for me.